 This is a serious problem for two reasons.
 On the one hand, the general public are entitled to be protected by an efficient and effective set of competition watchdogs.
 On the other hand, however, all competition regimes are by definition very intrusive in the way they interfere with property rights and business decisions.
 This is the main reason why businesses are entitled to very fair, transparent and impartial appeal processes, involving judgements by others than officials.

 An excellent summary of the early 2010 UK competition regime, and discussion of a number of related issues, may be found in the National Audit Office discussion paper Review of the UK's Competition Landscape published in March 2010.
 And Michael Grenfell's 2017 speech What Has Competition Ever Done For Us? contains a good summary of the CMA's activities.

 The principal decision makers and routes of appeal are currently as follows:

 Cartels and Abuse of Dominance: This law is enforced by the Competition and Markets Authority (CMA) and by those utility regulators who have been given "concurrent power" with the CMA - except that the regulators cannot bring prosecutions.
-Appeals lie to the Competition Appeal Tribunal (CAT) 'on the merits' - i.e. the CAT re-hears the whole case and makes its own decision on the merits of the facts and the arguments.
-It is not constrained to a mere judicial review (JR) of whether the CMA/regulator followed proper process took a decision that appeared reasonable.
+Appeals lie to the Competition Appeal Tribunal (CAT) 'on the merits' - i.e. the CAT holds an adversarial re-hearing of the principal points in dispute and makes its own decision on the merits of the facts and the arguments.
+It is not a re-investigation of the whole case, but nor is the CAT constrained to a mere judicial review (JR) of whether the CMA/regulator followed proper process took a decision that appeared reasonable.